Providing families valuable services in their greatest time of need.

 Investment products offered by First National Bank and Trust Company are: Not a Deposit • Not FDIC Insured • Not Insured by any Federal Government Agency • Not Guaranteed by the Bank • May Go Down in Value.

 Our team is here to help, assuring that you and your family are well prepared for all stages: generation of wealth, retirement, incapacity, or death.
 We are your valued partner in navigating all of life’s major events.
-Contact Matt Riley at 217.935.7456 to schedule a 30-minute meeting to identify potential risks to your plans today.
+Contact us at 844.487.3115 to schedule a 30-minute meeting to identify potential risks to your plans today.